a-baudin/a-baudin.github.io/_pages/about.md

 I am currently working on graph algorithms, applied to massive real-world networks.
 I also study temporal graphs, with the [link stream formalism](https://arxiv.org/abs/1710.04073), which allows to combine structural and temporal aspects of a dataset, taking into account the continuous aspect of time.

-Before my PhD, I graduated from [ENS Paris-Saclay](https://ens-paris-saclay.fr/) and [Sorbonne Université](https://www.sorbonne-universite.fr/)  with a master in computer science research and software science and technology.
+Before my PhD, I graduated from [ENS Paris-Saclay](https://ens-paris-saclay.fr/) and [Sorbonne Université](https://www.sorbonne-universite.fr/)  with a master in computer science research and software technology.

 I am very interested in interdisciplinary work.
 I have done various works in bioinformatics, and I am particularly interested in using the rich formalism of graphs for biological studies that involve complex interactions.